Acrylics Landscaping Paintings

 Acrylics dry very quickly and this is the disadvantage of using these paints outdoors.
+However, you may trying using an atomizer bottle to spray both the paints and the canvas or purchase a Stay-Wet Palette.
 Oil paints are preferred for the outdoors as they are slow to dry.

 - A popular method of capturing the outdoors is to take photos during different times of the day or use photos from your travel adventures.
 This can be more time saving than sitting outdoors for long periods of time or venturing out on different days hoping to capture the right light effect.